mikewest/fallow/data/articles/2008/10/gently-abandoning-dead-to-me-projects.markdown

 ArticleID:  91
 Published:  1224335692
 Modified:   1224336343
-Title:      Gently abandoning dead (to me) projects
+Title:      "Gently abandoning dead (to me) projects"
-Slug:       gently-abandoning-dead-to-me-projects
+Slug:       "gently-abandoning-dead-to-me-projects"
-OneLine:    I've had a few bits of code floating around on the site for 2-3 years now without any serious investment of effort on my part.
-It's time to throw in the towel, admit that I'm never actually going to touch them again, and set those loose.
+OneLine:    "I've had a few bits of code floating around on the site for 2-3 years now without any serious investment of effort on my part.
+It's time to throw in the towel, admit that I'm never actually going to touch them again, and set those loose."
 Tags:
     - DataRequestor
     - Personal